The page covers:

 (left) Baptistery chapel: relief portraying St. John the Baptist and St. Peter (School of Bregno); (right) Cappella del Presepio (Crib): painting by Bernardino Pinturicchio (you may wish to see another painting by Pinturicchio at S. Maria in Aracoeli)

-The della Rovere, the family of Pope Sixtus IV and of Pope Julius II had their family chapel at S. Maria del Popolo; this explains why so many coats of arms of the della Rovere can be seen in the church, including those of Cardinal Domenico della Rovere who built a palace in Borgo which is best known as Palazzo dei Penitenzieri.
+The della Rovere, the family of Pope Sixtus IV and of Pope Julius II had their family chapel at S. Maria del Popolo; this explains why so many coats of arms of this family can be seen in the church, including those of Cardinal Domenico della Rovere who built a palace in Borgo aka Palazzo dei Penitenzieri.

 (above) Balustrade of the Baptistery chapel with the coat of arms of Cardinal Domenico della Rovere; (below) detail of a gravestone in the nave